turingschool/mod-0-curriculum/session4/index.md

 <span class="vocab">origin</span>: refers to the URL where the code is hosted on GitHub.
 Each repository has its own origin (own URL).

-<span class="vocab">git pull</span>: means download all of the changes on GitHub that I don't currently have on my local copy.
+<span class="vocab">git pull</span>: means download all of the changes and updates on the remote GitHub repo that I don't currently have on my local repo.
 You would use git pull after a teammate makes a change to the code, and you want to bring those changes into your own code.

-<span class="vocab">git push</span>: this is how you share the changes you made to your local repository on GitHub.
+<span class="vocab">git push</span>: this is how you share/upload the changes you made to your local repository on GitHub.

-And this one, which shows how GitHub can be used as a collaboration tool:
+This diagram shows  how GitHub can be used as a collaboration tool:

 ![Collaborative Github Diagram](https://qph.fs.quoracdn.net/main-qimg-a161bdd97e4e0de40d999ac222fe2008.webp)